-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 We had no drop outs in the 2019-2020 school year.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 4.34%.
+This is an average across all grade levels.
+We had no drop outs in the 2019-2020 school year.
 CREW logs Nurse Documentation of supports EL Goal Sheets (Intervention Coordinators) To focus on the specific needs of our Foster Youth, low income (specifically Homeless), and our English learners, support personnel check-in regularly with these students and document contacts and any necessary supports to ensure both student engagement and success.
-Quarterly reports are generated to summarize the meetings held and review any identified needs.
-Support of our Foster Youth, Homeless, and EL students was provided by support personnel through phone calls home, emails, work with students on campus, intervention throughout the school day, counseling, and peer tutoring.
+Quarterly reports are generated to summarize the meetings held and review any identified Support of our Foster Youth, Homeless, and EL students was provided by support personnel through phone calls home, emails, work with students on campus, intervention throughout the school day, counseling, and peer tutoring.
 Support staff will continue to meet regularly with Foster Youth, low income (specifically Homeless), and English learners to monitor progress academically, behaviorally, and socially to make any necessary adjustments to supports.
-Suspension and Expulsion Rates Due to school closures in March of 2019, there is not a direct comparison point on the CA Dashboard for suspensions and expulsion rates.
-However, we had no expulsions and a There were no expulsions in the 2020-2021 data reported from Dataquest with only 6 suspensions across the district for a .2% suspension rate.
-This is partly driven by distance learning with The overall suspension rate for the district will be less than 3% with no significant student group being higher than 6%.
-The district will continue to maintain less than 1% in expulsions.
+Suspension and Expulsion Rates Due to school closures in March of 2019, there is not a direct comparison point on the CA Dashboard for There were no expulsions in the 2020-2021 data reported from Dataquest with only 6 suspensions across The overall suspension rate for the district will be less than 3% with no significant student group being higher